AwaisMehnga/php-react-starter-template/docs/guide/getting-started.md

 # Getting Started
 {: .no_toc }

-This guide will help you set up and start developing with the PHP React MVC Template.
+This comprehensive guide explains how the PHP React MVC Template works internally and how to develop with it effectively.
 {: .fs-6 .fw-300 }

 ## Table of contents